Safeguarding (Child Protection) Policy

 7.2 The DSL:ensures this Policy is known and used appropriately;

 - ensures that all staff and volunteers are aware of this Policy and have read all necessary documentation;

 - acts as a source of support, advice and expertise to staff on matters of safeguarding;

-- liaises with pupil’s school to highlight any non-urgent concerns which may require investigation or follow up at a later date;
+- liaises with a student’s school to highlight any non-urgent concerns which may require investigation or follow up at a later date;

-- provides a termly report to the Safeguarding Trustee, outlining details of any safeguarding issues that have arisen during the term and the outcome of any cases identified.
-These reports will respect all issues of confidentiality and will not therefore identify any person(s) by name.
+- provides a termly report to the Trustees (or more frequently ad hoc if deemed required), outlining details of any safeguarding issues that have arisen and the outcome of any cases identified.
+These reports will respect all issues of confidentiality and will not therefore identify any person(s) by name;

 - can refer cases of suspected abuse to Children’s Services and other external agencies (including the Disclosure & Barring Service and the Police), where appropriate;

 - will monitor absence patterns of children and will judge if action is required; and